-- 1. Written grievance submitted to evaluator pursuant to timeline listed in Section (3)(a), with copy submitted to the teacher's principal (if different from the evaluator). - 2.
+- 1. Written grievance submitted to evaluator pursuant to timeline listed in Section (3)(a).
+If the grievant is an assistant principal, a copy must be submitted to his/her principal; if the grievant is a principal, a copy must be submitted to his/her regional superintendent (in both cases, only if different from the evaluator). - 2.
 Administrative investigation and fact finding. - 3.
 Decision clearly communicated in writing to grievant within fifteen (15) days of receipt of the complaint. - 4.
-To allow disputes to be resolved at the lowest level possible, the Evaluator may take any action necessary, based on the circumstances, to immediately correct any procedural errors made in the evaluation process. - (b) Step II-The Director of Schools (the Superintendent) or his/her designee (Office of Labor and Employee Relations) who shall have had no input or involvement in the evaluation for which the grievance has been filed. - 1.
-Written grievance and prior step decision submitted to the Director of Schools (the Superintendent) or his/her designee (Office of Labor and Employee Relations) within fifteen (15) days of receipt of decision from Step I. - 2.
+To allow disputes to be resolved at the lowest level possible, the Evaluator may take any action necessary, based on the circumstances, to immediately correct any procedural errors made in the evaluation process. - (b) Step II-The Director of Schools (the Superintendent) or his/her designee who shall have had no input or involvement in the evaluation for which the grievance has been filed. - 1.
+Within fifteen (15) days of receipt of decision from Step I, written grievance and prior step decision submitted to: the Director of Schools (the Superintendent) if the grievant is a principal; his/her regional superintendent if the grievant is an assistant principal. - 2.
 Informal discussion or hearing of facts, allegations, and testimony by appropriate witnesses as soon as practical. - 3.
 Investigation, fact finding, and written final decision communicated to grievant in writing within fifteen (15) days of discussion. - 4.
-To allow disputes to be resolved at the lowest level possible, the Director of Schools (the Superintendent) may take any action necessary, based on the circumstances, to immediately correct any procedural errors made in the evaluation process.
+To allow disputes to be resolved at the lowest level possible, the Director of Schools (the Superintendent) or his/her designee may take any action necessary, based on the circumstances, to immediately correct any procedural errors made in the evaluation process.